 - We use data to efficiently identify the true root cause of any problems, so we can quickly implement changes to the correct variable.
 This significantly reduces trial and error.

 - It enables us to correlate data to a condition to predict, prevent and contain variables that could lead to part quality problems.

-- In enables us to create data-driven standards that lead to consistency between team members, projects, equipment, molds and other elements of our process.
+- It enables us to create data-driven standards that lead to consistency between team members, projects, equipment, molds, and other elements of our process.

 - It provides us with historical data, which is stored in our ERP system, to help guide future projects.
 This enables us to discern patterns and make informed decisions about which attributes led to the best outcomes and which practices we should avoid.